Bank Account Validation

 Failure reasons

-When bank accounts are disabled, you can tell your users the reason the account is disabled by looking at the value of the disabled_reason
+When bank accounts are disabled, you can tell users the reason the account is disabled by looking at the value of the disabled_reason

 parameter.
 Possible values here include: